 Excavation and trenches must always be done carefully.
 OSHA requires the estimated location of utility installations (like underground sewer, fuel, electric, and gas lines) shall be determined prior to opening an excavation, and that the exact location must be found as the work approaches.
 Many companies start digging and then try to figure out the location as they go.

 All construction workers in Pennsylvania, New Jersey, and Delaware should be covered by workers' compensation insurance purchased by their employer.
 Workers' compensation is supposed to ensure employees are compensated for the full extent of their financial losses, but even after months of difficult litigation to prove the full extent of medical bills and lost wages, it rarely does.
 Workers, however, usually can't sue their employer if they received any workers' compensation.
 That's why we investigate every single construction case to find other companies and insurers that are responsible for the accident, like negligent subcontractors or third parties such as manufacturers.
 Electric shock and electrocution incidents, for example, are often caused by an electrician working for a different company failing to properly ground high voltage power lines, and so that electrician's employer is liable to the injured worker even if the injured worker has received workers' compensation.
 Similarly, many commonplace construction tools and machines, like aerial lifts, scissor lifts, forklifts and machine presses are designed improperly or lack proper safety precautions, and so contribute to construction workers' injuries.

 Construction work is hard, taking long hours and requiring physical fitness, endurance, and dexterity.
 Thus, it doesn't take a paralyzing injury to render a construction worker partly or completely disabled from working: even a "minor" injury like a broken ankle or wrist can keep a construction worker from working, and thus from bring money home for their families.
 Our Philadelphia personal injury lawyers understand that, and we work with the best therapists, care planners, and economic experts to present your full losses to the jury, to stop the insurance company from claiming that you can work, from trivializing your injuries, and from denying you full compensation.

-For over 55 years we have been at the forefront of Philadelphia's legal community, obtaining record-setting compensation for serious injured clients and for the families of wrongful death survivors.
+For over 60 years we have been at the forefront of Philadelphia's legal community, obtaining record-setting compensation for seriously injured clients and for the families of those wrongfully killed.
 We have fought for the rights of those who have suffered financial, emotional, and physical injuries, ranging from a sitting United States Senator to blue-collar workers.
 When we see an injustice, we fight tirelessly to fix it.
 Our Philadelphia construction accident attorneys obtained the first-ever million dollar verdict in Pennsylvania, and we continue building on that record.
 Our law firm has obtained more than 300 verdicts or settlements in excess of $1 million, totaling over $2 billion awarded to our injured clients.